-- Risk of fire or electrocution - Risk of trips, slips and falls - Risk of injury from machinery, e.g. electric food slicer; steamer - Risk of cuts, burns and scalds - Risk of heavy stored items falling from shelves or cupboards - 18.
-Three possible security issues in a catering kitchen? - Stealing personal items from staff area - Stealing equipment, e.g. knives, small electrical items and utensils from the business - Stealing stored ingredients, alcohol and materials from the business - Vandalism of buildings (deliberately damaging buildings) - Arson (deliberately setting fire to a place) - Problems with, alcohol and drug misuse (a big problem in the Hospitality and Catering industry)
+- · Risk of fire or electrocution

+- · Risk of trips, slips and falls

+- · Risk of injury from machinery, e.g. electric food slicer, steamer

+- · Risk of cuts, burns and scalds

+- · Risk of heavy stored items falling from shelves or cupboards

+18. Three possible security issues in a catering kitchen?

+- · Stealing personal items from staff area - · Stealing equipment, e.g. knives, small electrical items and utensils from the business - · Stealing stored ingredients, alcohol and materials from the business - · Vandalism of buildings (deliberately damaging buildings) - · Arson (deliberately setting fire to a place) - · Problems with alcohol and drug misuse (a big problem in the hospitality and catering industry)

-- 1. Catering kitchens are divided up in to areas where different activities take place. - a) List two areas in a catering kitchen and one activity that takes place in each of the two areas [4 marks]
+- 1. Catering kitchens are divided up into areas where different activities take place. - a) Give two reasons why good organisation in a catering kitchen is important.
+[2 marks]